 The cost of localization is dependent on choosing the right localization provider.
 Your choice depends on the extent of localization your business requires.

-At the high end of the spectrum, you have enterprise level translation providers that have professional and credentialed translators.
+At the high end of the spectrum, you have enterprise-level translation providers that have professional and credentialed translators, in most cases with employment contracts.
 The average charge from these agencies is around $0.20 per word.

 At the lower end are small agencies.
 They employ native speakers who may not have many credentials but still are experienced to handle specific language pairs.